chackerian/Name-Information-Aggregator/README.md

 # Name-Information-Aggregator
 OSINT tool for data aggregation relying on various other sites

+Intended to raise awareness of the vast amount of personal and aggregatable data available online on most people.

 To run, do the following:

 1. Install Meteor JS